 Twenty-win seasons, league titles, staying power in the NCAA tournament.

-For decades, Randolph-Macon University men’s basketball head coaches had done such things with stunning regularity.
+For decades, Randolph-Macon College men’s basketball head coaches had done such things with stunning regularity.

 Now, it was St. John’s Catholic Prep grad Josh Merkel’s turn to maintain those high standards.